← Back to Blog

 Voice-synced scrolling is responsive and accurate.
 Moody listens to your speech and advances the script accordingly, so you don't have to manually control scroll speed.
 For live presentations and recordings, this keeps the flow natural and hands-free.

 Moody also has an established track record with good App Store reviews and a history of consistent updates.
 If longevity and stability matter to you, Moody has proven itself over time.
-As a native macOS app distributed through the App Store, it's sandboxed, signed, and reviewed by Apple — no Gatekeeper warnings or security concerns.
+As a native macOS app distributed through the App Store, it uses Apple's standard app review and distribution flow.

 Where Moody Falls Short